Montana State University: Twenty-first century stability

 Malone's successor, Geoffrey Gamble, was named the 11th president of Montana State University on 5 October 2000.
 His governance style was open and consultative.
-In addition to making the president's executive council more representative and reaching out to the Faculty Senate, he established a new 25-member University Planning, Budget and Analysis Committee to establish the university budget.
+In addition to making the president's executive council more representative and reaching out to the Faculty Senate, he established a new 25-member University Planning, Budget, and Analysis Committee to establish the university budget.
 Legislatively, Gamble promoted MSU's accomplishments, praised legislators for their financial support (even when it was not forthcoming), and spoke of state funding for the university in terms of investment that led to economic and job growth.
 According to Cathy Conover, MSU's chief legislative lobbyist, Gamble's style was "a sea change" that led the Republican-dominated state legislature to rave about him.

 Montana State University also implemented the "Core 2.0 curriculum" during Gamble's tenure as president.
-This program encourages undergraduate students to engage in research or practice their art prior to graduation.
+This program encourages undergraduate students to engage in research or practice their art before graduation.

 Gamble also focused on research.
 Between 2000 and 2009, federal research funding at MSU grew by 61 percent to $98.4 million.
 Gamble trademarked the name "University of the Yellowstone" to reflect the high level of research MSU conducted in the greater Yellowstone National Park ecosystem.

-Gamble also made diversity a major effort of his presidency.
+Gamble also made diversity a major effort in his presidency.
 He appointed the university's first permanent female vice president, and by 2009 women outnumbered men among MSU's deans, five to four.
-He appointed Dr. Henrietta Mann (chair of the MSU Department of Native American Studies, and one of the most prominent Indian educators in the United States) his personal representative to the seven tribal colleges which participate in the Montana University System and created a Council of Elders to bring leaders of the tribal colleges together twice a year at MSU for discussions.
+He appointed Henrietta Mann (chair of the MSU Department of Native American Studies, and one of the most prominent Indian educators in the United States) his representative to the seven tribal colleges which participate in the Montana University System and created a Council of Elders to bring leaders of the tribal colleges together twice a year at MSU for discussions.
 Native American enrollment at MSU rose 79 percent (to a historic high of 377 students) during Gamble's time in office.